narenkram/steadfast-monorepo/readme.md

 # 💼 Project Acquisition

-This project, including all rights, is available for acquisition for 15 Lakhs (₹15,00,000) INR.
+This project is available for acquisition for 15 Lakhs (₹15,00,000) INR.
+The sale includes:

+- Full ownership and all rights to the project
+- The ability to make the project closed-source
+- Complete freedom for any kind of commercialization
+- Transfer of all associated repositories and assets

+Upon completion of the sale, the current creator will step away from the project entirely.

 Interested parties can contact email@narenkram.com for serious inquiries.

 # ☕ Donate